Culture of El Salvador

 The culture of El Salvador is a Central American culture nation influenced by the clash of ancient Mesoamerica and medieval Iberian Peninsula.
 Salvadoran culture is influenced by Native American culture (Lenca people, Cacaopera people, Maya peoples, Pipil people) as well as Latin American culture (Latin America, Hispanic America, Ibero-America).
-Mestizo culture and the Catholic Church dominates the country.
+Mestizo culture, Afro-Latin culture and the Catholic Church dominates the country.
 Although the Romance language, Castilian Spanish, is the official and dominant language spoken in El Salvador, Salvadoran Spanish which is part of Central American Spanish has influences of Native American languages of El Salvador such as Lencan languages, Cacaopera language, Mayan languages and Pipil language, which are still spoken in some regions of El Salvador.

 Native Homeland

 Salvadorans inhabit the lush Central American nation of El Salvador.
 El Salvador is one of seven countries in the giant isthmus of Central America.
 The surface of El Salvador features tropical forest, jungles, mountains, volcanoes, plains (savanna), rivers, lagoons, lakes, calderas and the Pacific Ocean.
 The forests of El Salvador contain a wide diversity of flora and fauna.
 El Salvador is a home to ecosystems, biomes, living, nonliving natural resources and also home to a plethora of diverse species.
 In terms of nonliving resources, El Salvador contains rich volcanic soil, fertile earth that gives life to lush vegetation.
-Native vegetation such as Yucca gigantea, Cassava, Fernaldia pandurata and Crotalaria longirostrata which are used in Salvadoran food.
+Native vegetation such as Yucca gigantea, Cassava, Echites panduratus, and Crotalaria longirostrata which are used in Salvadoran food.
 El Salvador also contains gold under its surface, however all type of mining has been abolished in El Salvador.
 The Native American indigenous ancestors of Salvadorans, have been living in the region for thousands of years.
 El Salvador is periodically hit with earthquakes and tropical storms, occasionally but rarely by cyclones.